Causes Of IBS: 9 Interesting Theories.

 • These patterns of abnormal motility don’t present in all IBS patients.

 • Its relation to your symptoms is unclear.
-I.e. some patients may have an abnormal bowel movement but no corresponding symptoms and others may have typical IBS symptoms and no abnormal motility couldn’t be detected.
+I.e., some patients may have an abnormal bowel movement but no corresponding symptoms, and others may have typical IBS symptoms, and no abnormal motility couldn’t be detected.

-The abnormal bowel contractions are the basis of different antispasmodic treatments whether prescription or over the counter antispasmodics like Buscopan or Peppermint oil capsules.
+The abnormal bowel contractions are the basis of different antispasmodic treatments, whether prescription or over-the-counter antispasmodics like Buscopan or Peppermint oil capsules.

-Also, some other drugs may modify this abnormal colon motility, for example, Immodium (Loperamide) slows down the motility of your colon and consequently relieves diarrhea
+Also, some other drugs may modify this abnormal colon motility; for example, Immodium (Loperamide) slows down the motility of your colon and consequently relieves diarrhea.

 But,